wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

 = 1.3 =
-* The Editorial Calendar will now support custom post types in the calendar.
+* The Editorial Calendar will now show up for each custom post type and support a separate calendar for each type.

 = 1.2 =
 * We are now smarter about the way we scroll the calendar day to show the action links when the day has scroll bars.